patch-e/Passwird-Deals/README.md

 iTunes:
 http://itunes.com/apps/PasswirdDeals

-Current Version: 2.0
+Current Version: 2.1

-- 2.1 Update release approved to the App Store, ?
+- 2.1 Update release approved to the App Store, February 15, 2013
 - 2.0 Update release approved to the App Store, January 8, 2013
 - 1.9.1 Update release approved to the App Store, September 20, 2012
 - 1.9 Update release approved to the App Store, August 30, 2012